lab27x/lab27x.github.io/README.md

 HELLO.. from Lab 27X !

-We are a research and business consulting company based out of India, please reach out to us at hello@lab27x.in
+Research and Development consulting company based out of India, please reach out to us at hello@lab27x.in